vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 Rate of change formula used:
 ((Current Value - Previous Value)/Previous Value) * 100

-First, we measure the distribution of neighborhoods.
-Then, we take the distribution for the 50 neighborhoods with the fastest growth.
+First, we calculate the 5 year rate of change for each neighborhood.
+Then, we plot the distribution of rates of change.
+Next, we take the distribution for the 50 neighborhoods with the fastest growth.
 Scatterplots are used to observe the distribution across percentiles.

 #### All Neighborhoods